RED LIGHT CAMERAS

 Accident # 3 of the four is the last report on the SWITRS page below, and occurred in 1998.
 The at-fault driver was turning left from westbound Rosecrans and hit a driver who was proceeding straight on eastbound Rosecrans.
-Based upon the violation noted, CVC 21801(a), as well as the Primary Collision Factor "r-o-w auto," the reporting officer did not believe that the at-fault driver ran a red light.
+Based upon the violation noted, CVC 21801(a) (driver turning left or making a u turn shall yield to oncoming traffic), as well as the Primary Collision Factor "r-o-w auto," the reporting officer did not believe that the at-fault driver ran a red light.
 The accident was a broadside with two injuries.

 (Accident # 4 is discussed below this SWITRS page.)